Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 Result objects is a popular pattern in the Ruby community.
 We use them one way or another:

-* [Interactor](https://github.com/collectiveidea/interactor) uses `context` as a form of result object
+* [Interactor](https://github.com/collectiveidea/interactor) and [ActiveInteractor](https://github.com/aaronmallen/activeinteractor) use `context` as a form of result object
 * [dry-transaction](https://dry-rb.org/gems/dry-transaction/0.13/) and [dry-monads](https://dry-rb.org/gems/dry-monads/1.0/) use Result (Either) monad as a result object
 * We store the result in the service/use case/interactor's instance attributes
 * We build our own result objects in our projects

-In this article, I would try and explain what is a result object, why do we use them and how to make them as useful as possible.
+In this article, I will try and explain what a result object is, why do we use them and how to make them as useful as possible.
 We will walk through the design and implementation of our own result object using plain Ruby.
 As a bonus, we will supercharge it using `yield` and Ruby 2.7's [pattern matching](https://medium.com/cedarcode/ruby-pattern-matching-1e84cab3b44a).

 <!-- excerpt -->